Vegan Chocolate Zucchini Bread

 Notes

-- This recipe will work without yogurt or any egg replacers, but your bread will be a little crumbly.
-Instead of yogurt, you can use the same amount of applesauce, mashed banana or two tablespoons of ground flax seeds (you don't need to add water to the flax seeds to make flax eggs as there's enough liquid in the recipe).
+- This recipe will still work without yogurt, but your bread will be more crumbly.
+Instead of yogurt, you can use the same amount of applesauce, mashed banana or two tablespoons of ground flax seeds mixed with six tablespoons of water.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.